-It’s important that we define the terms before we start talking about the cost of full dental implants.
-At DIP the term “full mouth dental implants” refers to a procedure that replaces a full arch of natural teeth with dental implants and a prosthetic.
+It’s important that we define terms when talking about the cost of full dental implants.
+The term “full mouth dental implants” refers to a procedure that replaces a full arch of natural teeth with implants and a prosthetic.

-- All on 4 / All on 6
+- All on 4

 - Snap in Dentures

 All on 4 are full arch prosthetics made from acrylic with a metal base.